-The budget development process aligns the allocation of resources to the Board’s strategic priorities and operating goals identified in the annual operating plan.
-The 2020-2024
+The budget development process aligns the allocation of resources to the HDSB’s strategic priorities, as identified in the 2020-2024

 as information becomes available: